eoscostarica/eos-foundation/README.md

   ![](visual-guide/eos-foundation-logo.png)

 </center>

-# EOS Foundation Web App
-### Value Receipt Model & Distribution:
+# Value Receipt Model & Distribution Web Application

-Our objective is to produce the initial value receipt Distribution List for members of the EOS foundation.
+Our objective as a community is to produce the initial value receipt distribution list for members of the EOS foundation.

 Two types of accounts qualify as candidates